 At Noorderzijlvest Water Authority, more than 300 colleagues work on different aspects every day.
 All of them work on the same themes.
 In 2024, these 300 colleagues ensured that we can live safely with water, enjoy clean and healthy water, that wastewater is treated, and that there is sufficient water in every season.

-These include colleagues who work on the maintenance of our quays, ditches, and flood defenses, as well as maintenance staff for our pumping stations and treatment plants.
+These include colleagues who work on the maintenance of our quays, ditches, and flood defences, as well as maintenance staff for our pumping stations and treatment plants.

-In 2024, we recruited several policy advisors specializing in water and space.
+In 2024, we recruited several policy advisors specialising in water and space.
 In addition to advisors, we also took on many trainees in 2024.
-These are talented individuals who, with the help of internal and external guidance, can work on both their personal and professional development.
+These are talented people who can work on their personal and professional develpment with the help of internal and external guidance.

-How many vacancies will there be at the water board in 2024?
+How many vacancies at the water authority in 2024

 We welcomed many new colleagues in 2024.
-In total, more than 70 vacancies were posted online on our website in 2024.
-We were looking for team leaders, program managers, enforcement officers, procurement advisors, many trainees, but also members for the audit office.
+In total, more than 70 vacancies were posted on our website in 2024.
+We were looking for team leaders, programme managers, enforcement officers, procurement advisors, many trainees, but also members for the Court of Auditors.
 We were looking for maintenance staff, crisis management staff, service technicians, and policy officers.

 What we are looking for in colleagues in 2025

 In 2025, we will continue to seek out new talent and new employees to support the major challenges in our field.
-We also want to continue to live safely with water in 2025, working to ensure sufficient water, purified wastewater, and clean and healthy water.
+We also want to continue waterproofing the future in 2025, working to ensure sufficient water, treated, and clean and healthy water.

 We have vacancies, temporary assignments, internships, and graduation projects.
-Will you choose water work too?
+Will you gor for water-related work?
 Our vacancies

 From student to trainee: Daphne Dontje's experience